-India Supera, founder of the Feathered Pipe Foundation, shares the story of the twists and turns in her journey that guided her to envision what has forged the way for much of what has become the community of American Yoga.
+India Supera, founder of the Feathered Pipe Foundation, shares the story of the twists and turns, and crazy wisdom, in her journey that guided her to envision what has forged the way for much of what has become the community of American Yoga.

 If you believe in miracles then you might believe this story…

 During the Nixon years I decided that living in America might bring about bad karma, and I could not cope with the ramifications of an event like Vietnam.
 So I decided to travel and find a spiritual teacher, to retreat to a cave someplace like in the Himalayas, and pray until the world changed (possibly a long wait).

 I began my journey in 1965.
 I traveled the world, ending up in India in 1968.
 Finding a teacher or guru was no easy task.
 I had already been sick and near death for almost a year in Pakistan and had walked another year and a half around India looking for a guru.
 I was ready to give up and return to the USA, get a job at the phone company and settle into oblivion.
 But fate decided differently.